 Jonathan Wright: Former Parramatta utility-back Wright played 38 games for the Bulldogs in 2011-12, scoring 14 tries in the latter season and featuring in the club’s grand final loss to the Storm.
 After two seasons at Cronulla that garnered 41 NRL appearances, Wright linked with the Warriors and featured 29 times in first grade in 2015-16, but joined Manly ahead of the 2017 season.

 Blake Green: Journeyman five-eighth Green had uneventful stints with Parramatta Cronulla (where he played 19 first-grade games in 2008-09) and Canterbury, but a four-season Super League stint – which included a Harry Sunderland Trophy win in Wigan’s 2013 grand final success – turned his career around.
 Green’s two-year stay at Melbourne garnered 50 games and a grand final appearance in 2016, while he was hailed as one of the buys of the year after linking with Manly in 2017.
-The wily 31-year-old playmaker’s influence has been equalling striking since joining the Warriors this year, touted as a possible NSW Origin bolter at one stage and helping steer the Warriors to the finals.
+The wily 31-year-old playmaker’s influence was striking after joining the Warriors this year, touted as a possible NSW Origin bolter at one stage and helping steer the Warriors to the finals.
 Green, who boasts 52 appearances for the club, has struggled somewhat as the main shot-caller following Shaun Johnson’s departure.

 Gerard Beale: Brisbane-born Beale made his NRL debut with the Broncos in 2009 and broke into the Kiwis side two years later.
 After two seasons with St George Illawarra, the versatile back joined Cronulla in 2015 and played 70 games across three seasons – including the 2016 grand final triumph.
-The veteran of 11 Tests for New Zealand linked with the Warriors in 2018 and has played four games in the top flight after a broken leg suffered during last year’s World Cup delayed his start with his new club.
+The veteran of 11 Tests for New Zealand linked with the Warriors in 2018 and has played 31 games in the top flight after a broken leg suffered during the 2017 World Cup delayed his start with his new club.
 Has predominantly been a backline back-up in Auckland.